Pig (1998 film): Plot

 As the camera zooms onto the door frame, the scene cuts to the victimized masked man's arms being tied with gauze tape, and then finally at the bottom of the doorway a box of dominoes opens up to reveal a keyhole.
-Through the keyhole a pig mask can be seen sticking through a broken wall.
+Through the keyhole, a pig mask can be seen sticking through a broken wall.
 It is revealed that the killer is wearing the mask and pacing about the house.

-The scene cuts again to a corridor in the house—the word "Look" is graffitied along the wall where the masked man is bound at the wrists to a rope connected to the ceiling.
+The scene cuts again to a corridor in the house—the word "Look" is graffitied along the wall, where the masked man is bound at the wrists to a rope connected to the ceiling.
 The camera spins around the room before showing the two men outside again, this time the masked victim being led by his rope into a cellar.
-There the victimizer empties his entire brief case, among his things a deck of pornographic cards, a large metal key, a wig, a black die with a chaosphere engraved on one side, a bondage mask, gloves, a chain, a bowie knife and other assorted cutlery, a cleaver, a pair of pliers, papers, at least two pairs of scissors, a plastic funnel with a feeding tube, and (perhaps most importantly) a book entitled Why God Permits Evil, among other items.
+There the victimizer empties his entire briefcase, among his things a deck of pornographic cards, a large metal key, a wig, a black die with a chaosphere engraved on one side, a bondage mask, gloves, a chain, a bowie knife and other assorted cutlery, a cleaver, a pair of pliers, papers, at least two pairs of scissors, a plastic funnel with a feeding tube, and (perhaps most importantly) a book entitled Why God Permits Evil, among other items.

 The captor places his hand on the head of the now once-more bound-to-the-ceiling victim and pulls part of the bandage-mask from his eye, exposing his darting gaze and sense of fear.
 A collection of pliers, knives, scissors, syringes, and other instruments from the briefcase can be seen below.

-In the next scene the killer is turning through the pages of Why God Permits Evil, revealing strange, graphic art and religious quotes.
+In the next scene, the killer is turning through the pages of Why God Permits Evil, revealing strange, graphic art and religious quotes.
 The camera then cuts to the victim, his head still gauzed, with the feeding tube in his mouth.
-The killer pours what appears to be blood through the funnel, into victim's mouth, causing him to gag and choke, spitting it up onto his naked torso.
+The killer pours what appears to be blood through the funnel, into the victim's mouth, causing him to gag and choke, spitting it up onto his naked torso.